English | Deutsch

-The file is a Windows system file.
+It is a Windows core system file.
 The program is not visible.
-The application listens for or sends data on open ports to LAN or Internet.
-The file is a Microsoft signed file.
-Therefore the technical security rating is 9% dangerous, however also read the users reviews.
+The program uses ports to connect to or from a LAN or the Internet.
+It is a Microsoft signed file.

 Score